clirdlf/ndsa.org/activities.md

 The Standards and Best Practices Working Group is working together to improve the accuracy and breadth of information on the Digital Preservation page on Wikipedia and recast it as an appropriate launch page to more detailed information about standards and best practices.

 ### [Insights Interview Blog Post Series on The Signal](http://blogs.loc.gov/digitalpreservation/category/insights-interview/)
-Members are interviewing people with experience interesting to but outside of the digital preservation field.
+Members are interviewing people with experience relevant to, but outside of, the digital preservation field.

 ### [Levels of Preservation](/activities/)
 Members are defining a brief set of guidelines on tiered levels of digital preservation.